 - 2010 – 2015 Helena Wythe (Completed) – Meeting Food Hygiene Challenges in Older People: Mobilizing Health Assets for Health Promotion.
 Funded by University of the West of England, Bristol – Supervisory Team.

 - 2009 – 2012 Ann Grand (Completed) – Open Science Public Engagement.
 Funded by EPSRC Doctoral Training Account – Supervisory Team

-Clare has acted as an External Examiner for Cardiff University, University of Glasgow and Manchester Metropolitan University.
+Clare has acted as an External Examiner for University of Leicester, Cardiff University, University of Glasgow and Manchester Metropolitan University.

 Publication, Dissemination and Impact